Primrose Hill: History

 Like the Regent's Park, Primrose Hill was once part of a great chase appropriated by Henry VIII.
 Later, in 1841, it became Crown property and in 1842 an Act of Parliament secured the land as public open space.
-The name "Primrose Hill" has been in use since the 15th century, giving the lie to later claims that it was named after Archibald Primrose, whose premiership witnessed the rapid expansion of London underground rail network London.
+The name "Primrose Hill" has been in use since the 15th century, giving the lie to later claims that it was named after Archibald Primrose, 5th Earl of Rosebery, whose premiership witnessed the rapid expansion of London underground rail network London.

 In October 1678, Primrose Hill was the scene of the mysterious murder of Sir Edmund Berry Godfrey.
-In 1679 three Catholic labourers, Robert Green, Henry Berry and Lawrence Hill were found guilty of the murder (though subsequently exonerated) and hanged at the top of the hill.
+In 1679 three Catholic labourers, Robert Green, Henry Berry and Lawrence Hill were found guilty of the murder (though subsequently posthumously exonerated) and hanged at the top of the hill.
 For a few years after the hanging, Primrose Hill was known as Greenberry Hill.

-In 1792 the radical Unitarian poet and antiquarian Iolo Morganwg (Edward Williams) founded the Gorsedd, a community of Welsh bards, at a ceremony on 21 June at Primrose Hill.
+In 1792, Primrose Hill was the site of the first meeting of the "Gorsedd of the Bards of the Isles of Britain", organised by the Welsh radical poet and antiquarian Iolo Morganwg.
+The Gorsedd (a community of bards) took place at a ceremony on 21 June (the summer solstice) and was designed to replicate ancient Druidic rites.
+A plaque commemorating this event was unveiled in 2009 by Huw Edwards on behalf of the London Welsh Association.